-Of course, I could also include additional ingredients, but all of the ingredients listed above must be included as the main focus.
+Like the show, I can include additional ingredients, but all of the ingredients listed above must be included as the main focus.

-Since I wanted to cook a meal that my family would actually eat, I didn't get want to get too wild and crazy with this challenge.
-The chicken tenders were a no brainer -- I turned them into baked chicken tenders with the addition of some egg, Panko bread crumbs, and olive oil spray.
+Since I wanted to cook a meal that my family would actually eat, I didn’t get want to get too wild and crazy with this challenge.
+The chicken tenders were a no brainer — I turned them into crispy baked panko chicken tenders with the addition of some egg, Panko bread crumbs, and olive oil spray.
 Yum!

 While the chicken tenders were baking, I sautéed some chopped shallots and garlic in butter, and then added some chicken stock and the couscous.
 Finally, I stirred in a good amount of the cheese to create a delicious cheesy couscous.

 To tie it all together, I plated the cheesy couscous first, sprinkling some additional cheese on top.
 I then laid a couple of the baked chicken tenders on top, and topped it all off with a generous spoonful of fresh salsa and some chopped fresh cilantro.